Kubernetes Gateway Per Cluster

 If you followed the commercial Docker images section, please use wso2 as the repository name instead of wso2apk from now on.

-as mention in Helm Repository with Commercial Docker Images before proceed with helm installation.
+Ensure that you have applied all required changes to the values.yaml file as mentioned in the Helm Repository with Commercial Docker Images guide before proceeding with the Helm installation.

-Next, install the Kubernetes Gateway components to set up the necessary infrastructure to manage and deploy APIs within your Kubernetes cluster.
+Next, install the Kubernetes Gateway components to set up the necessary infrastructure for managing and deploying APIs within your Kubernetes cluster.

 -

-Install Helm Chart Most production deployments require you to customize the values.yaml file.
+Most production deployments require customization of the values.yaml file.
 If you have no custom changes, you can use the default configuration as-is.
 To begin the installation, run the following command.

 Optional